Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 = WIP 2.2.2 =
 * WIP - Option to create a Buy Now link using a simple URL (instead of a shortcode).
+* TODO - documentation and link in readme.

 = 2.2.1 =
 * Software License Manager plugin integration issue fixed.